- Oops!Something went wrong.Please try again later.

 So…that’s a definite possibility, right?!

-We already know who Gossip Girl is...
+And we already know something about who Gossip Girl is….

-Schwartz has no interest in keeping the identity of "Gossip Girl" a mystery this time around.
+Schwartz has no interest in keeping the identity of Gossip Girl a mystery this time around.
 Here’s what he told E!
 News:

-“It didn’t really feel like a group of adults who were being controlled by Gossip Girl would make a lot of sense, so it felt like there was something really interesting about this idea that we are all Gossip Girl now, in our own way, that we are all purveyors of our own social media surveillance state, and how that’s evolved, and how that has morphed and mutated and telling that story through a new generation of upper east side high school kids felt like the right time.”
+“It didn’t really feel like a group of adults who were being controlled by Gossip Girl would make a lot of sense, so it felt like there was something really interesting about this idea that we are all Gossip Girl now, in our own way…that we are all purveyors of our own social media surveillance state and how that’s evolved and how that has morphed and mutated, and telling that story through a new generation of Upper East Side high school kids felt like the right time.”

 That’s right.
 You’re Gossip Girl.
 I’m Gossip Girl.
 We’re all Gossip Girl.

-There’s not a release date yet.
+There’s not a definitive release date yet.